stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Component Mapping

-The last piece of functionality we will need is some means of determining the _component mapping_ for an image when we created the texture view.
+The last piece of functionality needed for the texture is some means of determining the _component mapping_ for an image when creating the texture view.

 Native images have channels in `ABGR` order whereas Vulkan textures are generally `RGBA`, the component mapping allows the image view to _swizzle_ the image channels as required.

-We implement a new helper class that constructs the appropriate component mapping from the _components_ property of the image layout:
+A new helper class constructs the appropriate component mapping from the _components_ property of the image layout:

 ```java
 public final class ComponentMapping {